EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

 ## **Overview**

 The **ofircohen-fitness-tracker** is a backend system built using **FastAPI**.
 It provides APIs to manage user data, track fitness progress, and recommend fitness programs dynamically by scraping external websites or based on predefined logic.
-The system also calculates personalized calorie recommendations using the **Mifflin-St Jeor Equation**.
+The system also calculates personalized calorie recommendations.

 To ensure smooth deployment and scalability, the backend is fully containerized using **Docker**.